 The speed at which funds can be accepted through your EFTPOS terminal and then appear as cleared income in your account is critical.
 As a merchant, you need fast daily settlements in order to spend your takings on things like product materials or staff expenses, for example.
 Some providers can take upwards of two business days — which, when you consider weekends and public holidays, can mean you don’t see your takings for a long time.

 Business accounts are simply vital for tracking your company’s finances.
 It’s that much easier to stay informed and make good decisions when you can quickly look at current balances, past transactions, and other important information.
 Dependable, secure, and easily accessed online and mobile banking options are critical here.
 You don’t want to have to make a phone call or a trip to the nearest branch whenever you need assistance with your account.
-Be sure you can easily access the relevant websites and tools as you consider your business banking options, and make sure they’re secure as well.
+Be sure you can easily access the relevant websites and tools as you consider your options, and make sure they’re secure as well.
 You’ll want to make sure you can easily share the needed info with your accountant as well, if you’ve brought one into the fold.

 Every business account offers the basic functions your business needs to handle outgoing and incoming money, but not every account provides foundational features, useful value-adds, and a constrained strategy for fees.
 The goal is to pay as few fees as possible while also benefiting from perks that support your business goals (such as fast settlements).